GambitGamesLLC/unity-neuroguide-flow/README.md

 In this experience, a ship floats on a calm ocean with a beuatiful orange sky and nearby seagulls fly alongside you.
 As the user makes `progress` by focusing, the wind picks up and the birds flap their wings.
 When the `threshold` is reached the seagulls move near the top of the mast of the ship.

 If the `progress` falls below the `threshold`, the `progress` value is forcibly set to a value, but in this experience we set this value to the same amount as the threshold, so its as if this feature is ignored.
-It's been left in place as it isn't hurting the experience.
+It's been left in place as it isn't hurting the experience and might be used in the future.

 <img width="412" height="235" alt="image" src="https://github.com/user-attachments/assets/80f6feb3-cb50-4ce5-81fa-3328f569f0e9" />